Radhika-Tupkary/Terminal/README.md

 # README

-* This application uses Ruby version : 2.5.0, Rails version : 5.1.6, and Database: MySQL : 5.7.21 demonstrating basic CRUD operations on a resource named 'Terminal'.
+* This application uses Ruby version : 2.5.0, Rails version : 5.1.6, and Database: MySQL : 5.7.21.
+It demonstrates basic CRUD operations on a resource named 'Terminal'.

 * Steps to get the application up and running
 1. Clone this repo